-Horace C. Fitton, who at one time served as mayor of Southampton, acquired the house from the Bell’s in 1937.
-During the incumbency of four generations of Fittons, a beautiful addition was added on the east side of the house (about 1938 or1940), the upper verandah was enclosed into a sunroom and a large addition to the south was built to provide a coach house/garage.
+Horace C. Fitton at one time served as mayor of Southampton, acquired the house from the Bell family in 1937.
+During the incumbency of three generations of Fittons, a beautiful addition was added on the east side of the house (about 1938 or1940), the upper verandah was enclosed into a sunroom and a large addition to the south was built in 1987 to provide a house extension/garage.
 The family gave the house the name Gawsworth after the 14th century Fitton ancestral manor in Gawsworth, Cheshire, England.

 In the spring of 2004, the little cottage behind the house at #1 Huron Street was moved to our back garden.
 One of the nine rental cottages originally built in the 30’s by Mrs. Greathead, it was slated to be torn down because it overhung the lot line.
 The new owners needed to rectify the matter, but realized how it would fit into our garden, and knew our interest in Southampton history.
 CT Movers spent a day bringing it over and placing it on pier posts we installed.
 Don spent many months in 2004 and 2005 moving walls, tiling and painting readying it for its reincarnation as a B & B getaway!
 The Garden Cottage, is a favourite of honeymoon couples in the summer.